-I made a lot of mistakes along the way, which I’ll save you from with this blog post.
+I’ve made a lot of mistakes, which I’ll help you avoid with this post.

 The odds are everything – forget the game